jungmc2/JungChoi/README.md

 **Keyword Frequency By University**: The dropdown used above will also output a pie chart showing the percentage that each university occupies for the kwyword
 **KRC Score for Keyword by University**: The user will select a keyword from the dropdown menu and the app will output a bar chart containing the keyword-relevant citation scores for each university for the selected keyword
 **Number of Publications Over the Years**: The user will select a university and the app will output a line chart showing the number of publications for that university between 2000 and 2020
 **University Characteristics**: The user will select a university and the app will output a table containing characteristics of that university.

+## Design
+The application consists of 6 widgets that are organized vertically one on top of the other in order for the user to explore the widgets sequentially

-Implementation
+## Implementation
+The application was created using plotly.dash and all data manipulation was done using the Pandas library in Python.

+## Database Techniques
+1. An index was created in the mongodb_utils.py file on the name column for the keywords table in order to speed up the query considering the keyword name is used as a filter
+2. A view was created in the mysql_utils.py file that is queried thereafter to create a table in the application
+3. A NOT NULL constraint is used in the mysql_utils.py file on university name because that field cannot be null or else the table will fail

+## Contributions
+I created this application alone.